A transgenic animal is one whose genome has been altered by the transfer of a gene or genes from another species or breed.

 First fully human monoclonal antibody drug approved

-Nobel Prize for Physiology for Medicine awarded for their discoveries enabling germline gene modification in mice by the use of embryonic stem cells
+Nobel Prize for Physiology for Medicine awarded for discoveries enabling germline gene modification in mice using embryonic stem cells

 10 Mar 2013